Yealand Old School, Yealand Rd, Yealand Conyers, Carnforth, LA5 9SH

 June 28th 2019

-Make a weekend of it enjoying a 6 mile circular walk to the coast and group accommodation at Yealand Old School.
+Make a weekend of it with your family and dog enjoying a 6 mile circular walk to the coast and group accommodation at Yealand Old School.

 Carnforth rail station is the real-life setting for one of the most popular romantic British films of all time, Brief Encounter.
 The fictional Milford Junction was created at Carnforth rail station.
 The location was chosen as far enough away from major cities to avoid blackout rules, shooting taking place in early 1945 before the end of the war.
 Today, fans can visit the platform and refreshment room as well as the heritage centre which includes memorabilia and screenings of the film.